chubukas/ecommece-test/README.md

 ## Use your preferred IDE

+You can also open this project directly in your browser by visiting the [eCommence project live demo](https://ecommece-test.vercel.app/).

 If you want to work locally using your own IDE, you can clone this repo and push changes.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)